 At Yoga Nature we very much draw upon Hatha, Tantra and the teachings of Patanjali, whose system we examine in more detail below.

 Patanjali and the Eight Limbs of Yoga

 The eight limbs of yoga as set out by Patanjali in the Yoga Sutras comprise a framework which can help us on the path to achieving the state of yoga, that state of fully present, fully aware bliss.
 We will now explore each of the limbs in a bit more detail.
 But first, it should be stressed that the eight limbs need not necessarily be followed rigidly in the order described as though they were a shopping list.
 In fact, it is hard to believe that anyone could approach them in this way.
 Rather, an individual can focus on any one of the eight limbs of yoga at any time or can work on them simultaneously.
-The aim of them is to help the individual to yoke the different layers of his or her being together leading to the recognition that, in reality, everything is interconnected.

 1. Yamas (universal truths)

 First there are five yamas which describe our attitude towards things and people outside ourselves: